-Open only to students who have earned at least 15 credit hours of their Marketing degree requirements.
-The internship in marketing must be in a professional career position typically filled by a college graduate.
-The internship will be approved by the Department Chair and overseen by the Marketing Program Coordinator or a business faculty member approved by the PC.
+Open only to students who have completed at least 3 of their courses in Marketing and have an overall GPA of 3.0.
+The internship must provide an applied/practical experience consistent with a career position filled by a college graduate.
+The internship will be approved and overseen by the Marketing Program Coordinator (PC) or a business faculty member approved by the PC.
 An experience paper is required.
-Grades are pass/fail.
-3 credit hours will be earned by 120 hours on the job.
-This class can be repeated to earn a maximum of 6 hours of credit at the discretion of the Program Coordinator.
+One credit hour will be earned by 40 hours of experience connected to the internship learning outcomes.
+This class may be repeated to earn a maximum of 6 credit hours at the discretion of the PC.
+Course grade will be pass/fail.